NativeScript/docs-v7/integration-with-existing-ios-and-android-apps/extend-existing-ios-app-with-ns-angular2.md

 # Extend your existing iOS app with Angular 2 and NativeScript

-## This article provides step-by-stem instructions, how to extend existing iOS app with Angular 2 and NativeScript
+## This article provides step-by-step instructions how to extend existing iOS app with Angular 2 and NativeScript

 1.Build your NativeScript app for iOS:
 `tns build ios`